MedaAkhil/aahwanamChatbotBackend/README.md

 6. **Groq API Call**:
    The constructed prompt is sent to Groq’s LLaMA3 model, and the response is printed as the bot's reply.

-7. **Loop Continues**:
-   The conversation continues until the user exits manually.

 ---

 ## 🚀 How to Run This Project